gmc-code/PC-app-development/docs/tk_widget_interactions/tk_radiobutton.rst

 .. image:: images/radio_buttons.png
     :scale: 100%

-| This code create one group of radio buttons in a frame and a second group in root window below the frame.
+This code demonstrates the use of option buttons (radio buttons) and a text widget to display the selected option.

-| To group radio buttons together set the variable option to be the same for each widget. e.g. ``variable=option_grp1_var``.
-| All radio buttons in the same group should share this variable to ensure only one can be selected at a time.
-| To preselect the first radio button in each group use: ``option_grp1_var.set("Option 1")`` and ``option_grp2_var.set("Option 4")`
+1. **Frame Creation**:

-| The `indicatoron` option is set to `0` to make the radio buttons look like regular buttons.
+   - A frame with a light blue background is created to hold the radio buttons.

+2. **Option Variable**:
+   - A `StringVar` is created to hold the value of the selected option.
+   - Initially, no default value is set.

+3. **Radio Buttons**:
+   - Three radio buttons are created for the options "Option 1", "Option 2", and "Option 3".
-| The `indicatoron` option is set to `1` to make the radio buttons look like radio buttons.
+   - The `indicatoron` option is set to `0` to make the radio buttons look like regular buttons.
+   - The `display_option` function is called when a button is selected, updating the text widget with the selected option.

+4. **Text Widget**:
+   - A text widget is created to display the selected option.

 .. code-block:: python